Weak herbal products can easily enable

 3) More attention would be paid if clinicians only knew how bad it gets.

 No clinician should be prescribing the popular herbal extract pictured to the right.
 Why?
 Because it’s stale and lifeless – contradicting the claim of the “USE BY” date.
 Overprocessed at its beginning, then left without preservatives, the taste is what exposed this feeble product; no high-tech analyzing equipment needed (see VITAL SIGNS page).
 Before choosing this commonly prescribed and highly advertised brand for your patients, notice what it has to say about itself . . .
-The way it tastes is a statement of weakness.
+The way this product tastes, is a statement of weakness.

 4) Dehydrated tea is highly processed; skepticism is warranted.